telerik/xaml-docs/styling-and-appearance/themes-suite/green.md

 ## Changing Opacity

-If you need to change the opacity of disabled elements, you can now easily do it by using the `DisabledOpacity` property of GreenPalette as follows:
+If you need to change the opacity of disabled elements, you can easily do it by using the `DisabledOpacity` property of the GreenPalette as follows:

 #### __[XAML] The view of the opacity__
-{{region styling-appearance-green-theme-12}}
+{{region xaml-styling-appearance-green-theme-2}}
 	<telerik:RadCalendar x:Name="Calendar" Width="250" Height="250" Margin="4 10" IsEnabled="False"/>
 {{endregion}}

 #### __[C#] Changing the DisabledOpacity__
-{{region styling-appearance-green-theme-13}}
+{{region cs-styling-appearance-green-theme-7}}
 	GreenPalette.Palette.DisabledOpacity = 0.5;
 {{endregion}}

 #### __[VB.NET] Changing the DisabledOpacity__
-{{region styling-appearance-green-theme-14}}
+{{region vb-styling-appearance-green-theme-5}}
 	GreenPalette.Palette.DisabledOpacity = 0.5
 {{endregion}}